prachigauriar/Task/README.md

 workflows.

+## Features

+* Simple, well-documented Objective-C API
+* Flexible system for expressing your app’s workflows in a clear, concise manner
+* Powerful execution system that allows you to easily manage your workflow’s execution
+    * Tasks are started as soon as all their prerequisites have finished successfully
+    * Tasks that have no cross-dependencies are executed concurrently
+    * Tasks and their dependents can be easily cancelled or retried
+    * Tasks that previously finished successfully can be reset and re-run
+* Strong task state reporting so that you know when a task succeeds, fails, or is cancelled
+* Block and selector tasks for creating tasks that execute a block or method
+* External condition tasks for representing prerequisite user interaction or other external conditions that must be fulfilled before work can continue
+* Subworkflow tasks for executing whole workflows as a single step in a workflow
+* Easy-to-extend API for creating your own reusable tasks
+* Works with both iOS and OS X

 ## What’s New in 1.1

 Task 1.1 is a significant update that makes it easier for Task subclasses to get prerequisite